 Pojello had travelled to America from Yokohana in Japan on the President Madison arriving in Seattle 9th August 1923 and at the time unmarried.
 That was not quite all, he had travelled with another professional athlete Dimitu Mikhailovitch Mastinoff age 43.
 Who he was is another mystery.
 He was a Russian of five eleven and 265 pounds.

 A third person was with them and her name was Olga Morasse born in Tobolsk in Russia, last residence Harben in China and travelled from Yokohoma in Japan on the same trip.

 Olga was later applying for Citizenship of the USA and at that time the Pojello's were at 3495 Broadway New York.
-She stated that her and Karl Pojello had married 10th January 1924 in Chicago but gave a date of birth for Karl as 14th February 1883.
-(10years and one day out from the gravestone)
+She stated that she and Karl Pojello had married 10th January 1924 in Chicago but gave a date of birth for Karl as 14th February 1883.
+(10 years and one day out from the gravestone)

 The man who had the gravestone made was Pojello and Tillett's promoter, called Tamasiunas.
 I think Pojello's age has been lost in translation.